 § 3005.
 Spark-Ignited Forklift Manufacturer Requirements.

 Production/Sales Requirements.
-Starting January 1, 2026, a Forklift manufacturer shall not produce or offer for sale in California a Class IV LSI Forklift unless the engine or powertrain meets the zero-emission standards set forth in Title 13, California Code of Regulations, Section 2433.
-Starting January 1, 2029, a Forklift manufacturer shall not produce or offer for sale in California a Class V LSI Forklift with a Rated Capacity up to 12,000 pounds unless the engine or powertrain meets the zero-emission standards set forth in Title 13, California Code of Regulations, Section 2433.
+Starting January 1, 2026, a Forklift manufacturer shall not produce or offer for sale in California a Class IV LSI Forklift unless the engine or powertrain qualifies as Zero-Emission.
+Starting January 1, 2029, a Forklift manufacturer shall not produce or offer for sale in California a Class V LSI Forklift with a Rated Capacity of 12,000 pounds or less unless the engine or powertrain qualifies as Zero-Emission.

 Production/Sales Reporting.
-For LSI Forklifts, the manufacturer shall submit to the Executive Officer annual production and sales reports in accordance with the applicable requirements in Section 3009(k).
+For LSI Forklifts, the manufacturer shall submit to the Executive Officer annual production and sales reports in accordance with the applicable requirements in Section 3009(j).

+Section 3005(a) does not apply to engines to be installed in Forklifts, for which the sale or lease is allowed pursuant to Section 3003(c), Dealer Sales, Leases, and Possession of Forklifts.

 NOTE: Authority cited: Sections 39600, 39601, 43101, 43102, 43013, 43018, 43151, 43152, 43153, and 43205.5, Health and Safety Code.
 Reference: Section 43150, Health and Safety Code.

 § 3006.
 Fleet Phase-Out Provisions for Fleet Operators and Rental Agencies.

 Reporting.
-A Fleet Operator or Rental Agency with a Class IV LSI Forklift of any Rated Capacity or a Class V LSI Forklift of a Rated Capacity up to 12,000 pounds ,shall comply with reporting requirements set forth in Section 3009(c), 3009(d), or 3009(e), as applicable.
+A Fleet Operator or Rental Agency with an LSI Forklift other than a Class V LSI Forklift with a Rated Capacity greater than 12,000 pounds that has been reported to the Executive Officer in accordance with Section 3009(h), Heavy Class V LSI Forklift Reporting, shall comply with reporting requirements set forth in Section 3009(c), 3009(d), or 3009(e), as applicable.

-Phase-Out Requirements
+Phase-Out Requirements.

 Phase-Out of LSI Forklifts in Fleet Operator Fleets.
 Except as provided in Section 3007, a Fleet Operator is prohibited from possessing, operating, or allowing the operation of in California an LSI Forklift of a MY that has already been phased out pursuant to the applicable phase- out schedule set forth in Section 3006(d).